 The Burn property was acquired by map-staking in October 2018 and expanded further in November 2018.
-In October 2022, the property was further expanded by 127 hectares via an Option Agreement with two private tenure holders.
+In October 2022, the property was further expanded by 127 hectares via an option agreement with two private tenure holders (page 8).
 The property covers a large prominent gossan which is underlain by extensive pyrite rich phyllic alteration of quartz, biotite feldspar porphyry reflective of a potential porphyry copper system.
 Ten rock samples were initially collected, of which three were greater than 200 ppm copper and one sample returned 0.11% copper.
 Analytical work was performed by Bureau Veritas in Vancouver BC.
 Rocks were crushed, split and pulverized with a subset of 250 g rock sieved to 200 mesh and analyzed for gold by fire assay fusion Au by ICP-ES 30.

-In July 2019, the Company entered into an earn-in agreement (the "Freeport agreement")" with Freeport-McMoRan Mineral Properties Canada Inc. ("Freeport") allowing Freeport to earn up to a 75% interest in the Burn property by making a total cash payment of \$560,000 and spending \$2,500,000 in exploration expenditures over eight years (2019~2026).
+In July 2019, the Company entered into an earn-in agreement (the "Freeport agreement")" with Freeport-McMoRan Mineral Properties Canada Inc. ("Freeport") allowing Freeport to earn up to a 75% interest in the Burn property by making a total cash payment of \$560,000 and spending \$2,500,000 in exploration expenditures over eight years by July 2026.

-On July 22, 2022, the Company entered into a Side Agreement with Freeport and Itochu Corporation, pursuant to which the Company provided its consent with certain amendments that Itochu will make investments in order to earn certain interests in the Burn project.
-On July 29, 2022, the Company received an option payment of \$50,000 from Itochu.
-As of the report date, the Company has received cash payments of \$160,000, of which \$110,000 from Freeport and \$50,000 from Itochu.
+In July 2022, the Company entered into a Side Agreement with Freeport and Itochu Corporation, pursuant to which the Company provided its consent with certain amendments that Itochu will make investments in order to earn certain interests in the Burn project.
+As of the report date, the Company received cash payments totaling \$260,000.